Crankbrothers Double Shot 2 Review

 Swapping your cleat position to change the release angle is the only adjustment available on the Double Shot 2.
 The HT D1, in contrast, offers adjustable release tension, swappable cleats, and adjustable pins.

 At 406g per pair, the Double Shot 2 pedals are respectably lightweight.
-If you were to upgrade to the Crank Brothers Double Shot 3 with traction pins for $125, you'd save 3 grams and likely add some security on the flat side of the pedal.
+If you were to upgrade to the Crankbrothers Double Shot 3 with traction pins for $125, you'd save 3 grams and add a little bit of security on the flat side of the pedal.

 The rough A380 aluminum body has a unique feel that offers a tough yet refined feel.
 Unfortunately, it doesn't offer a lot of stability or grip.
 The platform features nubs and ribs cast into the slightly concave shape.
 Using shoes with a Vibram sole, we found the flat, platform traction to be woefully insufficient.
 The cast nubs and ribs offer minimal traction against the shoe rubber and do not inspire confidence.